jhinmainksta/drone/docs/en/mocap_clover.md

 In many research applications highly precise position feedback is required and that is why a MoCap system is popular in this field of robotics.
 Research papers are published detailed around certain topics such as control, path planning, obstacle avoidance and many more although the details surrounding certain hardware setups such as with the MoCap system are not provided.
-There are a few sources that provide help with setting up the MoCap system with PX4 and other specific systems but with limited knowledge of how and why steps are made one might not be able to adapt it to their own setup such as with the Clover.
-That is why this project has been created; so that a student or user can follow this tutorial with the COEX Clover and have a working setup with the MoCap and Clover even with a limited understanding of software and hardware.
+There are a few sources that provide help with setting up the MoCap system with PX4 and other specific systems but with limited knowledge of how and why steps are made one might not be able to adapt it to their own setup such as with the Drone.
+That is why this project has been created; so that a student or user can follow this tutorial with the COEX Drone and have a working setup with the MoCap and Drone even with a limited understanding of software and hardware.
 The article also provides descriptions on why certain things are done to allow the user the better understand the system setup.

 I currently have the setup running but now working well.
-The Clover is unable to follow setpoints with any precision therefore working through network and software issues seems to be the current stage (I am not sure what exactly is causing this issue actually).
+The Drone is unable to follow setpoints with any precision therefore working through network and software issues seems to be the current stage (I am not sure what exactly is causing this issue actually).
 I am hoping to receive guidance in this area from this project so I can have it working as desired.

-### Using Clover platform
+### Using Drone platform

-The COEX Clover 4.2 kit is used where the MoCap system setup is specific for the Clover platform.
-It provides useful information for all robotics users interested in implementing external sensor feedback although it is specific for Clover owners.
+The COEX Drone 4.2 kit is used where the MoCap system setup is specific for the Drone platform.
+It provides useful information for all robotics users interested in implementing external sensor feedback although it is specific for Drone owners.

 ### Additional information at the request of participants
 I am a masters student looking to implement this project in my research.